100 Notable alumni of

 -

-John Lynch is an Irish actor and novelist.
+John Lynch is an actor and novelist from Northern Ireland.
 He won the AFI Award for Best Actor for the 1995 film Angel Baby.
-His other film and television appearances include Cal (1984), The Secret Garden (1993), In the Name of the Father (1993), Sliding Doors (1998), The Fall (2013–2016), Medici (2019), The Head (2020–2022), The Banishing (2021), and Blue Lights (2023.
+His other film and television appearances include Cal (1984), The Secret Garden (1993), In the Name of the Father (1993), Sliding Doors (1998), The Fall (2013–2016), Medici (2019), The Head (2020–2024), The Banishing (2021), and Blue Lights (2023).
+Lynch has also written two novels, Torn Water (2005) and Falling Out of Heaven (2010).

 -